btbristow/bookstore-management-api/docs/index.md

 sidebar:
   nav: "docs"
 ---
-The Bookstore Management API connects your bookstore app's user interface to its back end and is designed for bookseller workflows.
-Use it to build an app for any store: new or used, general or specialty, online or off.
+The Bookstore Management API brings bookseller workflows to your bookstore app.
+Use it to build custom apps for any store: new or used, general or specialty, online or off.

 This documentation contains everything you need to test and implement the Bookstore Management API.